Identifying and Serving Underrepresented Students

 Scaffolding Instruction Using the Jacob’s Ladder Framework Across Multiple Disciplines

 In this session we will build upon the conversation from this morning’s keynote about the importance of providing scaffolding as way to support students’ thinking in varying content disciplines.
 While many know and use Jacob’s Ladder as a reading comprehension program, the ladder framework can be used to scaffold questions and activities across multiple content areas.
 After a review of the ladder framework and examples of ladders activities in a variety of content areas, time will be allotted for hands-on practice writing questions in a variety of content areas.

-Afternoon breakout session 2: Panel Discussion with students
+Closing session: Panel Discussion with students

 About Dr. Tamra Stambaugh